How to Fix Lint filter full sensor on LG DLEX8900V (Electric)

 Lint filter full sensor

-This step-by-step repair guide walks you through fixing lint filter full sensor on your LG DLEX8900V (Electric).
-With the right tools and parts, most homeowners can complete this repair in 1–2 hours and avoid a costly service call.
+In this guide, I’ll walk you through fixing the lint filter full sensor on your LG DLEX8900V (Electric).
+With the right tools and a bit of patience, most homeowners can tackle this repair in about 1–2 hours, potentially saving themselves a costly service call.

 Part of our Top 20 Dryer Models & Common Repair Issues Guide.
 Browse all dryer repair guides for related models and issues.